Be sure to review confidentiality and reporting to decide which option is best for you.

-You may file an anonymous* report (without including your personal identification) with the EO Director/Title IX Coordinator by completing this form (please do not include your name or email address to remain anonymous).
-In the alternative, you may leave a voicemail on the BSU Police Tipline (508.531.6185).
-The BSU Police Tipline is a voicemail account only and will not display your phone number.
+You may file an anonymous* report (without including your personal identification) with the EO Director/Title IX Coordinator by completing the Online Title IX Report Form above (please do not include your name or email address to remain anonymous).

 *If you include personal identification in your email or voicemail, you will be contacted to confirm whether you wish to make an official report.